sunnyAnna/pagespeed_optimization/README.md

 ```
 ### INSTRUCTIONS
 ```
-The project is being hosted on [this page](http://sunnyanna.github.io/frontend-nanodegree-mobile-portfolio).
-To check the pagespeed, go to: [this page](https://developers.google.com/speed/pagespeed/insights).
-To check the frame-rate and time to resize pizzas, open: [this page](http://sunnyanna.github.io/frontend-nanodegree-mobile-portfolio/views/pizza.html) in Chrome and use dev tools.
+The project is being hosted on [this page.](http://sunnyanna.github.io/frontend-nanodegree-mobile-portfolio) To check the pagespeed, go to [Google PageSpeed Insights.](https://developers.google.com/speed/pagespeed/insights) To check the frame-rate and time to resize pizzas, open [pizza.html](http://sunnyanna.github.io/frontend-nanodegree-mobile-portfolio/views/pizza.html) in Chrome and use dev tools.
 ```
 ### GOALS
 ```